Oasis Design logo

 AZ DEQ is planning to revise the rules in 2003.
 They are considering allowing kitchen sink water if a grease trap is used, and kitchen sink water is applied subsurface.
 This would solve the composting toilet issue, as kitchen sink water wouldn't be left out in its own, awkward third system.

 Phoenix is not interested in grey water.
-Rural areas and Southern Arizona are very interested (13% were already reusing grey water in Southern Arizona prior to the law change, according to a Water CASA study).
+Rural areas and Southern Arizona are very interested (13% were already reusing grey water in Southern Arizona prior to the law change, according to the Arizona Water CASA greywater study).

 Builders of new homes in Southern Arizona are open to the extent that they are considering embracing a law which requires dual plumbing in new construction.